-- Industrial applications such as cooling towers, composting and a concrete batch plant - Toilet and urinal flushing in more than 60 dualplumbed buildings, including commercial sites and some schools.
+- Landscape irrigation in parks, golf courses, parkways, medians, school yards, freeway landscaping, homeowner's association common areas and large residential lots - Irrigating agricultural sites - Industrial applications such as cooling towers, composting and a concrete batch plant - Toilet and urinal flushing in more than 60 dualplumbed buildings, including commercial sites and some schools.

-On average we deliver about 23 million gallons of recycled water per day to more than 5,500 customers through more than 525 miles of pipelines.
+On average we deliver about 24 million gallons of recycled water per day to more than 5,500 customers through more than 547 miles of pipelines.
 The dual-distribution system, which keeps recycled water completely separate from drinking water, uses easily recognized purple pipe to identify recycled water infrastructure.
 IRWD pioneered the use of purple piping which has become the international symbol for recycled water.